dannyykimball/SBUHackathon/README.md

 ### Tutorial/Main Page

-The tutorial page goes over briefly on how to access and use the Pearl Service.
+The tutorial page goes over briefly on how to access and use the Pearl Service, which should hopefully provide you with a good understanding on how to utilize the Pearl Service!

 ## SBU Hacks 2019